Application Gateway configuration overview

 Rewrite the HTTP header setting

 This setting adds, removes, or updates HTTP request and response headers while the request and response packets move between the client and back-end pools.
-You can only configure this capability through PowerShell.
-Azure portal and CLI support aren't yet available.
 For more information, see:

 The application gateway routes traffic to the back-end servers by using the configuration that you specify here.
 After you create an HTTP setting, you must associate it with one or more request-routing rules.

-This feature is useful when you want to keep a user session on the same server.
-Gateway-managed cookies let the application gateway direct subsequent traffic from a user session to the same server for processing.
-This is important when session state is saved locally on the server for a user session.
+This feature is useful when you want to keep a user session on the same server and when session state is saved locally on the server for a user session.
 If the application can't handle cookie-based affinity, you can't use this feature.
 To use it, make sure that the clients support cookies.

 Connection draining helps you gracefully remove back-end pool members during planned service updates.
 You can apply this setting to all members of a back-end pool during rule creation.
-It ensures that all de-registering instances of a back-end pool don't receive any new requests.
-Meanwhile, existing requests are allowed to complete within a configured time limit.
-Connection draining applies to back-end instances that are explicitly removed from the back-end pool by an API call.
-It also applies to back-end instances that are reported as unhealthy by the health probes.
+It ensures that all deregistering instances of a back-end pool continue to maintain existing connections and serve on-going requests for a configurable timeout and don't receive any new requests or connections.
+The only exception to this are requests bound for deregistering instances because of gateway-managed session affinity and will continue to be forwarded to the deregistering instances.
+Connection draining applies to back-end instances that are explicitly removed from the back-end pool.

 Application Gateway supports both HTTP and HTTPS for routing requests to the back-end servers.
 If you choose HTTP, traffic to the back-end servers is unencrypted.
 If unencrypted communication isn't acceptable, choose HTTPS.